 Blue-Green-Grey Funding Program

 The Blue-Green-Grey funding program focuses on breaking the silos between water infrastructure, the environment, and transportation infrastructure to help create and fund innovative spaces that combine these components.
 The goal of the Blue-Green-Grey program is to support innovative pilot projects that provide resources for cities and organizations to use to replicate these ideas throughout the metroplex.
-See below for completed Sustainable Development projects and resources that were funded by the Blue-Green-Grey program.

 Green Bus Stop Design Guide - City of Farmers Branch